Annual Science Fair -- To be held Wednesday, Jan. 29, 2014

-This second year of the Free Union Science Fair, the event is open to second, third, fourth, and fifth graders.
-But, we also will have coordinated science events in the lower grades.
+This third year of the Free Union Science Fair, the event has been expamded to include kindergarten and first grade as well as second, third, fourth, and fifth graders (K-5).
 Participation continues to be voluntary.

 Science, from the Latin word scientia meaning knowledge, is a systematic way of knowing, answering questions, and making predictions.
 It all begins with an observation: A mighty oak tree fell down in a storm, followed by a question: Why did that one fall and not the others around it?
 How we answer the question, step by step, making guesses and testing them to see if they make sense and coming to the best reason we can find at the moment is the domain of science.